IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ![alt text](images/mplbank-customer.png "Customer data")

-# How to discover, test & use the Banking APIs ?
+# How to discover, test & use the Banking APIs in 10 steps ?

 1. Sign up to IBM in order to get an [IBM ID].
 The IBM ID is mandatory for the next step.